Using Marriage Walls

 straight wall frames when it is parallel to and touching a second wall.

-For the purposes of this example, we used the basic shell of a duplex plan below.
+For the purposes of this example, you will use the basic shell of a duplex plan below.

 Both the left and right exterior walls are set to Full Gable Wall on the Roof tab of their Wall Specification dialogs and the roof has been built creating a basic gable style.
 The default Interior-4 wall type is used for the two interior walls.